ssardina-planning/synth/README.md

-# TLV — Temporal Logic Verifier
+# TLV ï¿½ Temporal Logic Verifier

 This is a git repo putting together the material for the TLV system and the behavior composition modules and examples.